Skip to content

 Prophet Muhammad's Birthday (PBUH) is another holiday eligible to be moved under UAE law.

-As with other Hijri-based holidays, the final date will be confirmed closer to the time.
+As with other Hijri-based holidays, the final date will be confirmed closer to the time by UAE authorities.

 What About UAE National Day?